River Moriston: Hydro-electric power

 A dam was built across the River Moriston some 9 mi downstream of the Loch Cluanie dam in 1957, to form Dundreggan Reservoir.
 It is a mass gravity dam 460 ft long by 59 ft high, and creates a headpond for Glenmoriston power station which is 300 ft below the ground, and is fed by a vertical shaft.
-Once the water has passed through the two 18 MW turbines, it flows into Loch Ness through a tailrace tunnel which is 20 ft in diameter and around 4 mi long.
+Once the water has passed through the two 18 MW turbines, it flows into the mouth of the River Moriston through a tailrace tunnel which is 20 ft in diameter and around 4 mi long.
 The level of the reservoir is controlled by automatic sector gates.
 Compensation water for the river is discharged through another small power station, built into the dam.
 When the dam was constructed, a Borland type fish pass was included, to allow fish to move upstream beyond the structure.

 A third power station on the River Moriston system was constructed in 1962.
-The Livishie station generates 15 MW, and a head of 850 ft is provided by the Blairaidh Reservoir.
+The Livishie station generates 15 MW, and a head of 850 ft is provided by the Bhlaraidh Reservoir.
 This acts as a headpool, but its water is supplemented by supplies from Loch a Chrathaich, Loch Laith and Loch ma Stac, all of which have had their capacity increased by the construction of small dams.
 Transfer from these lochs is controlled remotely from Glenmoriston power station.
-In addition, a system of aqueducts collects water from streams flowing into the Moriston downstream of Dundreggan Reservoir, and feeds some of their flow into Blairaidh Reservoir.
+In addition, a system of aqueducts collects water from streams flowing into the Moriston downstream of Dundreggan Reservoir, and feeds some of their flow into Bhlaraidh Reservoir.
 Power generated by the stations is fed to Auchterewe, near Fort William, by overhead transmission lines, where there is a switching station and control centre.
 From Auchterewe, 132 kV lines distribute the power in several directions.
 Those over the Corrieyarrick Pass are very exposed, reaching a height of 2507 ft AOD, and high frequency pulses are injected into the lines to enable faults to be located.